The SF 50 is the official form the government uses to determine your retirement eligibility and to calculate your federal retirement pension.

 Reviewing your SF-50s: The Three C’s…

-Once your stack of SF50s are ordered by date, look at each form for the three C’s…
+Take your stack of SF50s and put them in order by date.
+Then look at each form for the three C’s…

 *Correct – does every thing look correct?
 Any typos?